bdbarnett/mpdisplay/README.md

 label.set_text("Test")
 ```

-## Nano-GUI
-If you have downloaded the `gui` directory from Nano-GUI to your /lib folder, try [nano_gui_simpletest.py](lib/nano_gui_simpletest.py).
-The color of the top-left square should be red, the diagonal line should be green, and the bottom-right square should be blue.

 # My board isn't listed
 Please note, I am only providing configs for boards that have an integrated display or, on occasion, boards and displays that may be directly plugged into one another, such as Feather, EYE-SPI, Qualia or QT-Py.
 I will not create configs for any setup that requires wiring.
 Those setups are generally custom built, but you may use the board configs here as an example.
-Please consider contributing your board_config if your hardware doesn't require custom wiring.
+Please consider contributing your board_config.py if your hardware doesn't require custom wiring.

 I am considering creating board configs by request IF you provide a gift certificate to pay for the board from Adafruit, DigiKey, Amazon, Pimoroni or wherever your board is stocked.
 I'll post that here if I decide to do that.

 # Coexistence with mp_lcd_bus (C bus drivers)
-Note, if you have mp_lcd_bus compiled in, whether from LVGL_MicroPython or if you added it yourself, and also have lcd_bus in your /lib folder,
-the former takes precedence.
+Note, if you have mp_lcd_bus compiled in, whether from LVGL_MicroPython or if you added it yourself, and also have lcd_bus in your /lib folder, the former takes precedence.
 In this case, if you want to force MicroPython to use lib/lcd_bus, change the include line in your board_config.py from
 ```
 from lcd_bus include ...
 ```